arnavzedian/portable-components/readme.md

 # How it works
 It detects which platform it is running on.
-If it is react-native, react-native modules are used otherwise borswer apis are used. for example div is used on web and View is used on react-native.
+If it is react-native, react-native modules are used otherwise borswer apis are used.
+For example div is used on web and View is used on react-native.
-It also adds support for dataset, onClick
+It also adds support for dataset & onClick.

 # Benefits
-with react-native you can't have text inside view but with this package you can Just use styled.div
+With react-native you can't have text inside view but with this package you can Just use styled.div

 # caveats